lnrd96/looper/README.md

 # Looper
 > A simple looper pedal as VST plugin.

+# Demo
+Here will be a link to a YouTube video showing the app in usage.

+# Download & Install
+Here will be links to compiled executibles stored in this repository.

+# Contributing
+Here will be the link to the Wiki Page, which is relevant for contributers and where they are welcome and hooked.
 If you want to contribute check out the [wiki](https://github.com/lnrd96/looper/wiki) for techniqual documentation and hints.

-# Download

 ## Outline
 - [Project Vision and Mission 🚀](#project-vision-and-mission)